mpirotaiswilton-IW/Dockerized-SpringBoot-Applications-Assignment-MaxPW/README.md

 7 | 8 | 9
 ```
 5. (Cont') A successful move will return a 200 OK response and a list of all moves played in  chronological order.
 Players become unable to submit a move when the game has been won or been deemed a draw, where all squares are filled and no winning position has been achieved.

+#### Optional Endpoints

-6. (Optional) Users can also forfeit a game if they so choose using the "Forfeit Game" request (localhost:8080/game/forfeit/{game id}).
+* Users can also forfeit a game if they so choose using the "Forfeit Game" request (localhost:8080/game/forfeit/{game id}).
 Under Postman's Authorization tab for the request or in the Authorization header, put the bearer token of the user who is forfeiting the game (this user must be one of the players).
 A successful request should return a 200 OK response along with a JSON object of the forfeited game.
-7. (Optional) Any user who created a game can also delete it at any time using the "Delete Game" request (localhost:8080/game/delete/{game id}).
+* Any user who created a game can also delete it at any time using the "Delete Game" request (localhost:8080/game/delete/{game id}).
 Under Postman's Authorization tab for the request or in the Authorization header, put the bearer token of the user who is deleting the game they created.
-A successful request should return a 204 OK response.
+A successful request should return a 204 NO_CONTENT response.
+* Any given user can delete themselves from the API's database with the "Delete User Self" request (localhost:8080/user/).
+Under Postman's Authorization tab for the request or in the Authorization header, put the bearer token of the user who wants to delete itself.
+A successful request should return a 204 NO_CONTENT response.

+#### Role-based Authentication

+The Naughts-and-crosses API also includes role-based authentication.
+This enables users with different roles to access different endpoints, or have the same endpoint behave differently.

+1. The API already adds a user with administrative privileges, with a username of "DEV_ADMIN" and password "admin_pass".
+2. Authenticate "DEV_ADMIN" by using the "Authenticate User" request (localhost:8080/authenticate), filling in the request body with the credentials above.
+Sending a successful request should yield a 200 OK response and a bearer token in the response body: Copy the token value and paste it somewhere for later use.